johnwargo/throttle-gauge-xiao/readme.md

 This allows me to update the LED arrays separately in the code and not worry about the state of the others.

+Looking at the finished circuit board, it all came together very nicely and neatly.

 ![Fritzing PCB View](images/fritzing-pcb.png)

 ## Assembling the Hardware